-The term "tiny house" usually means one of two things:
+The term "tiny house" usually refers to one of two things:

-- an RV/trailer/house on wheels, or - a small house on a foundation, whether pre-fabricated (manufactured/modular) or built on site.
+- an RV/trailer/house on wheels, or - a tiny house on a foundation, no more than 400 sq. ft. in floor area, either manufactured offsite or built on site.

 Larimer County has jurisdiction for unincorporated areas outside of city or town limits.
-To place a "tiny house" within one of the County's eight incorporated cities and towns, please check with the appropriate city or town planning and building departments.
+To place a "tiny house" within one of the County's eight incorporated cities and towns, please check with that city or town planning and building department.

-A "Tiny House on Wheels" is considered a Recreational Vehicle (RV) and regulated by the Land Use Code (LUC) instead of the building code.
-There are restrictions on where and when they can be lived in.
+A "Tiny House on Wheels" is considered a Recreational Vehicle (RV) and is regulated by the Land Use Code (LUC) instead of the building code.
+There are restrictions on where and when RVs can be lived in.
 They are not considered permanent homes and cannot be occupied year-round.